DarioCattelan/DarioCattelan.github.io/content/Lore/Creatures/Axiomatics/Orlins.md

 # Identity

 ## Homeland
-The Orlin live in arid steps and dry deserts too harsh for most other mortals.
+The Orlin live in arid steppes and dry deserts too harsh for most other mortals.
 Orlins form large communal houses in a handful of huge termite-like calcified mounds, called Hives.
 The plaster that makes these Hives is the result of a biological process unique to Orlin which allows them to mix sand within a specialized second stomach and regurgitate it as a fast hardening cement slurry.
+The terriroty owned by the Orlin is called [[The Orlin Commune]].

 ## Traditions & Beliefs